dsofe/lit_notes/repo/review-employer-firms-2023.md

 &#10148; **When seeking loans, lines of credit, and cash advances from banks (large or small) and nonbank lenders, firms owned by people of color were less likely than white-owned firms to be approved for financing.**

-### Select demographic data on firm ownership and findings from report:
+### Select national data on firm ownership demographics and findings from report:

 &#10148; **Gender *and* race/ethnicity ownership data.**